radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 In the previous example, the link condition was based on a single-valued attribute in the parent entry.
 This is the primary use case for a link parameter.
 However, if the attribute in the parent entry contains multiple values you can use it to configure the link parameter.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – There are limitations when working with link parameters involving multi-valued attributes from parent objects.
+>There are limitations when working with link parameters involving multi-valued attributes from parent objects.
 The link is limited to one multi-valued parent attribute.
-If there are too many values in the parent node, the query might fail due to the limit on LDAP filter size or SQL statement size.**
+If there are too many values in the parent node, the query might fail due to the limit on LDAP filter size or SQL statement size.

 The example in this section describes using a multi-valued attribute in the parent object to condition the child object(s).
 The following diagrams depicts two objects.
 One object contains identity information including a list of entitlements the user has, while the other object contains entitlements information including which application the entitlement is associated with.